-There are three main categories of chocolate on the market that most people are familiar with.
-These three types of chocolate are dark chocolate, milk chocolate, and white chocolate.
-The different types of chocolate contain varying amounts of cocoa (cocoa mass and/or cocoa butter) and sugar.
+There are three main chocolate types on the market that most people are familiar with plus a new one on the market that's pink!
+The three kinds of chocolate are dark chocolate, milk chocolate, and white chocolate and they are distinct because they have varying amounts of cocoa (cocoa mass and/or cocoa butter) and sugar.
 Most chocolate will also contain a few other ingredients for flavour (like milk ingredients, vanilla and/or other natural/artificial flavours) or for stability and texture (lecithins, for example).
 The quality of these chocolates varies greatly from one brand to another.
 In many countries, the labeling of chocolate is regulated, meaning the naming conventions guarantee a certain cocoa content, percent sugar, emulsifying agents, etc.:

 - In Canada, the Food and Drug Regulations on cocoa and chocolate products are a great place to start if you have questions about chocolate products and what the wording on the label means

 - In the United States, consult the Federal Regulations on cacao products for more information about chocolate, what it contains, and how it's labelled in the US

 - In Europe, visit the EUR-Lex to get more information about chocolate product designations, names, and ingredients

 What does the percentage on chocolate labels mean?

 The percentage that is printed on chocolate packages refers to any cocoa product in the chocolate, both cocoa butter (the fat from the cocoa bean) and fat free cocoa solids.
 So when a chocolate says 60%, it implies that 60% of that chocolate is chocolate products and the other 40% is fats, sugars, flavours, emulsifiers, etc. But that 60% could mean different things and again, reputable chocolate companies will disclose the breakdown of the percentage.